The Desert Fox: The Story of Rommel: Plot

-Rommel again falls ill and is returned to Germany, where he is hospitalized.
-An old family friend, Dr. Karl Strölin, Lord Mayor of Stuttgart, visits him to request he join a group of dissidents plotting to overthrow Hitler.
-Rommel strongly resists.
+Rommel again falls ill and is returned to Germany.
+An old family friend, Dr. Karl Strölin, Lord Mayor of Stuttgart, visits him in hospital to request he join a group of dissidents plotting to overthrow Hitler.
+Rommel strongly resists, and is transferred to Western Europe to oversee completion of the Atlantic Wall, which he realizes will be inadequate to repel an Allied invasion.

-After his recuperation, Rommel is transferred to Western Europe, where he is placed in charge of completing the Atlantic Wall.
-After inspection, he realizes its defenses are in adequate to protect against an Allied invasion.
-He and his superior, Field Marshal Gerd von Rundstedt, are handicapped by Hitler's astrology-based belief that the real invasion will come at Calais.
-As a result, the June 6, 1944 Allied “D-Day” landing at Normandy is successful, and a broad beachhead is secured.
-Hitler then compounds his error by refusing to release troops and tanks desperately needed to halt the Allies, and again forbids an orderly retreat to set up a strong defense.
+When the D-Day landings are successful, Rommel and his superior, Field Marshal Gerd von Rundstedt, are handicapped by Hitler's astrology-based belief that the real invasion will come at Calais.
+Hitler refuses to release troops and tanks desperately needed in Normandy and again forbids an orderly retreat to set up a strong defense in depth.

-Rommel then risks broaching the topic of a conspiracy against Hitler with von Rundstedt.
-The older man refuses to commit, but wishes Rommel success with the plot, indicating he expects Rommel to be named his successor within 24 hours.

-Immediately after, Rommel is seriously injured when his staff car is strafed by an Allied plane; once again he spends an extended recuperation at home.

-On July 20 Colonel Claus von Stauffenberg plants a bomb at Hitler's feet during a meeting of the general staff at the Wolf's Lair.
-It detonates with severe casualties, but Hitler survives.
-Thousands suspected of complicity in the attack are tracked down and executed.

-An official silence surrounds Rommel, but evidence of his secret participation is gathered.
-Soon after, General Wilhelm Burgdorf is sent by Hitler to charge Rommel with treason, instructed to offer the beloved national hero a choice between sure conviction, destruction of his reputation, and death by garrote, or an immediate but painless suicide (with his passing attributed to cumulative war wounds), along with the promise that his wife and son will be well looked after.
-The veiled threat to their welfare should Rommel insist on a public trial, cinches his decision.
+Rommel risks broaching the topic of a conspiracy against Hitler with von Rundstedt, who refuses to commit, but wishes Rommel success with the plot.
+Rommel is seriously injured when his staff car is strafed by an Allied plane and returned home to recuperate.
+When a bomb explodes at Hitler's feet during a meeting of the general staff at the Wolf's Lair, Hitler survives and thousands suspected of complicity are tracked down and executed.
+Evidence of Rommel's secret participation is gathered, and General Wilhelm Burgdorf charges Rommel with treason.
+Rommel, a beloved national hero, is given a choice between conviction, destruction of his reputation, and death by garrote, or suicide.
+The latter would be attributed in public to war wounds, accompanied by the promise his wife and son would be well looked after.

-He bids a stoic farewell to his wife, who promises to explain the choice to their son, Rommel, then climbs into a staff car to meet his fate en route to Berlin.
+Rommel bids a stoic farewell to his wife, who promises to explain the choice to their son, then climbs into a staff car to meet his fate.

 A voiceover of an actor reciting a speech British Prime Minister Winston Churchill delivered to the House of Commons in praise of Rommel for his chivalry in battle, tactical genius, and courageous stance against Hitler leads to the credits.